 \section{Discussion}

 We have presented an analysis of spherical harmonic multipoles in the projected number counts of the CatWISE2020 quasar catalogue of \citetalias{Secrest:2022uvx}.
-We fit low multipoles in real space explicitly using templates, and high multipoles in harmonic space through the angular power spectrum.
-This is aimed at assessing the presence of biases in or the potential influence of systematics on the anomalous matter dipole that we discovered in this sample~(\citetalias{Secrest:2020has} and \citetalias{Secrest:2022uvx}).
-Our Bayesian inference uses various combinations of low multipole templates and likelihoods that were tailored to describe best the data at hand.
-We find that besides a dipole and a trend of source density with ecliptic latitude (e.g.~approximated by a quadrupole) there is no evidence for signals of higher multipoles, in particular an octupole, and that the inferred dipole amplitude remained robust to all model variations considered.
+We fit low multipoles in real space using templates, and high multipoles in harmonic space through the angular power spectrum.
+This is to assess biases or potential systematics in our inference of an anomalous matter dipole in this sample~(\citetalias{Secrest:2020has},\citetalias{Secrest:2022uvx}).
+Our Bayesian inference uses various combinations of low multipole templates and likelihoods tailored to describe best the data at hand.
+We find that besides a dipole and a trend of source density with ecliptic latitude (approximated by a quadrupole) there is \emph{no} evidence for power in higher multipoles, in particular an octupole, and the inferred dipole amplitude remains robust to all model variations considered.

 In summary: \begin{itemize} \item The excess dipole in the CatWISE2020 quasar catalogue is not due to bias from power in higher multipoles (Section~\ref{sec:lowmultipoles_nooctupole} and Fig.~\ref{fig:declo_decl}). \end{itemize} This is to put into context \citet{Abghari:2024eja} who put forward the possibility of a thus-far-unmeasured octupole biasing high the measurement of a dipole.
 Their argument consisted of sets of simple mocks with artificially injected octupoles of amplitudes large-enough to create a bias in recovered dipole amplitudes.
-We responded to their claims more concretely in Appendix~\ref{app:lowmultipoles_correlation} where we contrasted their approach with one that is actually informed by the data their mocks attempt to describe.
-The more useful procedure is to fit explicitly for a dipole and octupole in the real data (instead of just investigating simulations) which we did in Section~\ref{sec:lowmultipoles}, finding that the dipole was in fact not overestimated in previous studies of the CatWISE2020 quasar catalogue.
+We respond to their claims more concretely in Appendix~\ref{app:lowmultipoles_correlation} where we contrast their approach with one that is actually informed by the data their mocks attempt to describe.
+The more useful procedure is to fit explicitly for a dipole and octupole in the real data (instead of just investigating simulations).
+We have done this in Section~\ref{sec:lowmultipoles}, finding that the dipole was in fact not overestimated in previous studies of the CatWISE2020 quasar catalogue.
 The potential mixing of different multipoles in template fits of signals on the masked sky is of course well-known.
-In the context of matter dipole measurements, this was indeed already discussed in the work of~\citet{Gibelyou:2012ri} who too performed combined template fits in their analyses of various galaxy samples.\\
+In the context of matter dipole measurements, this was already discussed by~\citet{Gibelyou:2012ri} who too performed combined template fits in their analyses of various galaxy samples.